What's Next?

 This will start a local development server and open the page in your browser.
 The main application code is in app.js and the page will automatically refresh whenever it's udpated.

-Note that we checkout the latest release branch here (8.1-release), which is recommended as master is the active development branch.
+Note that we checkout the latest release branch here (9.1-release at the time this doc was updated), which can help avoid potential issues on master is the active development branch.

 Happy exploring!